rust-dark-light/dark-light/README.md

     <br>
 </div>

-Supports macOS, Windows, Linux, BSDs, and WASM.
+Supports macOS, Windows, Linux, BSDs, and WebAssembly.

 On Linux the XDG Desktop Portal D-Bus API is checked for the `color-scheme` preference, which works in Flatpak sandboxes without needing filesystem access.

 [API Documentation](https://docs.rs/dark-light/)